 make initial operation much easier and safer.

-We wish amplifier-tuning instructions could be shorter.
+I wish amplifier-tuning instructions could be shorter.

 Unfortunately, every step is necessary for proper amplifier operation, and we

 have carefully removed all unnecessary steps.
 This procedure omits as much as